mgirlich/tibblify/tests/testthat/_snaps/tib_spec.md

     Output
       <error/rlang_error>
       Error in `tib_int_vec()`:
-      ! `names_to` must be a single string, not a number.
+      ! `names_to` must be a single string, not the number 1.
     Code
       (expect_error(tib_int_vec("x", input_form = "object", values_to = "val",
         names_to = c("a", "b"))))